Edible insects: food of the future

 Climate change and a rapidly growing population are putting our planet at risk of a food security crisis.
 Current industrial livestock farming methods are not only unsustainable for the environment; due to the amount of land and resources they require, they’re unlikely to be able to keep up with an exploding population.
 But there is a solution, and it’s one that two billion people around the world already enjoy regularly: edible insects.

 As more Australians are waking up to the fact that we need to find more sustainable food solutions, a number of insect farmers and producers are cropping up around the country.
 The most common type of edible insect you’ll find available right now is cricket.
-This is not just because they’re super-nutritious – one study found crickets pack 75 percent of the antioxidant power of fresh orange juice, while another found that eating crickets can help support the growth of beneficial gut bacteria and may also reduce inflammation in the body – they’re also one of the more appealing options.
+Firstly, crickets are super-nutritious.
+One study found crickets pack 75 percent of the antioxidant power of fresh orange juice; another study found that eating crickets can help support the growth of beneficial gut bacteria and may also reduce inflammation in the body.
+But perhaps more importantly, they’re one of the more appealing options.

 “Crickets are an easier insect to get your head around eating,” says Ruth Galloway, co-founder of The Cricket Bakery, which sells a variety of cricket flour-based baking blends, including banana bread and pancakes.
 “As soon as you say ‘black fly larvae’ or ‘mealworms’, the ideas in people’s heads take them to a completely different place.

-“But crickets are easier for people to digest mentally, and many of us have experienced eating them abroad.
+“But crickets are easier for people to digest mentally.
+Many of us have experienced eating them abroad.
 That’s why we call them the ‘gateway bug’.”

 Galloway first became interested in insects as food when she was looking at alternative sources of protein to feed her family.
-While she was a firm believer in buying only ethically-produced meats, this can be expensive, and she was also concerned about how much meat her family was eating.
+While she was a firm believer in buying only ethically-produced meats, this can be expensive.
+She was also concerned about how much meat her family was eating.
 Her research led her to crickets.

-“At first it was just pure curiosity that made me source some,” she says.
+“At first it was curiosity that made me source some,” she says.
 “I started experimenting with them in the kitchen and got them into my family’s diet.
-But the more I learned about insects and how amazing they are as a food source, I had this drive that I needed more people to know about it.”
+But the more I learned about insects and how amazing they are as a food, I had this drive to let people know.”

-Channy Sandhu, founder of Hoppa Foods which makes superfoods made from crickets, had his first taste of cricket while in Thailand, and was amazed at how tasty they were.
+Channy Sandhu, founder of Hoppa Foods which makes superfoods made from crickets, had his first taste of cricket while in Thailand.
+He was amazed at how tasty they were.

 “The whole thing was just so mind blowing, and says.
 “I couldn’t work out why this wasn’t being adopted in the West if it’s so good.”

 Sandhu realised that if he was going to get more Australians to start eating crickets, he needed to transition them into the Western diet in a form that people were already used to.
-Hoppa Foods now produces cricket pastas, flours and protein powders, and will soon be releasing a range of cricket protein bars.
+Hoppa Foods now produces cricket pastas, flours and protein powders.
+It will also soon be releasing a range of cricket protein bars.

 So is Australia ready for edible insects?
 Galloway didn’t believe so when she first started selling cricket products at markets five years ago.